joelborellis/Realtime-Assistant-chainlit/README.md

 # POC Realtime API assistant

-This repo is isspired by two repos.
-Firts the amazing work by IndyDevDan (https://github.com/disler).
+This repo is inspired by two repos.
+First the amazing work by IndyDevDan (https://github.com/disler).
 He inspired the idea of creating an assistant that is able to perform tasks on the users behalf using the Realtime API.
-This project was also inspred by Jesus Copado who expanded on IndyDevDans work and added a visual component in order to be able to see output from certain tasks.
+This project was also inspred by Jesus Copado (https://github.com/jesuscopado) who expanded on IndyDevDans work and added a visual component in order to be able to see output from certain tasks.

 ## Key Features